 White papers are an effective tool for generating leads and demonstrating thought leadership.
-But making sure you have the right B2B SaaS white paper topic is crucial to your content’s effectiveness.
+But making sure you have the right B2B SaaS white paper topics is crucial to your content’s effectiveness.
 Your white paper needs to showcase your company’s expertise while being interesting and valuable to your audience.
 Here are 5 ways to get started.

 How to generate compelling SaaS white paper topics

-1. Get inside your customer’s mind
+1. Find white paper topics by getting inside your customer’s mind

 To create a white paper that your audience will want to read, you need to deeply understand them and the challenges they are facing.
 Talking directly with your prospects and customers is one of the best ways to gain this knowledge.
 Conducting one-on-one interviews with your customers—or questionnaires, if interviews aren’t possible—will give you a treasure trove of insights that you can use to decide on a SaaS white paper topic.

 Your sales reps and customer support teams have regular contact with your prospects and customers, and can offer feedback on what questions come up regularly in their conversations.
 Find out where your sales reps see the most resistance from prospects and consider if writing a white paper could help overcome these obstacles within your sales cycle.

 Review mining is another way to better understand your customers and generate ideas for white paper topics.
 Monitor what people are saying on software review sites such as Capterra and G2, or wherever your SaaS is featured.
 You don’t have to limit yourself to your own customers, either.
 Look at reviews for your competitors’ products, or similar products and services, and use them to brainstorm ideas.